bijon1161/bijon1161/README.md

 > Full Stack Developer (working part time) <br/>
 > Undergraduate student @ PUST <br/>
-> OpenSource enthusiast, iOS development enthusiast
+> OpenSource enthusiast
-I love to develop iOS applications using swift .
-Currently pursuing Computer Science and Engineering degree at University of Dhaka.
-I'm an ENTP-A. I love talking about things i am passionate about which is mostly anything interesting
+I love to develop Web applications.
+Have sheer interest on machine learning.
+I'm an ENFJ-T. I love talking about things i am passionate about which is mostly anything interesting.

 ### Things you should know